agile-enigma/bsky_multitool/README.md

 Example: `bsky_multitool stream --filter-term '(?=.*\bgaza\b)(?=.*\bgenocide\b)' --type post --type quote --cutoff-time '2025-06-25 18:30' --file-format csv`

 #### 🕰️ Historical mode command-line options:
+*Bluesky seasrch operators (see [this page](https://www.virtualcuriosities.com/articles/3045/list-of-bluesky-search-operators) for a list of bsky search operators)*
 * **--query-term**: Term to filter stream events by for collection.
 Can only take simple strings.
+* **--since**: Earliest creation date for collected posts.
+Format: YYYY-MM-DD HH:MM (UTC)
+* **--until**: Latest creation date for collected posts.
+Format: YYYY-MM-DD HH:MM (UTC)
+* **--from**: Confine results to posts from a specific user.
+Do not include @).
+* **--to**: Confine results to posts mentioning a specific user.
+Do not include @).
+* **--lang**: Confine results to posts from a specific language (ISO 639-1).
+Do not include scheme (e.g., 'https://').
+* **--domain**: Confine results to posts linking to a specific domain (including subdomains and URL paths).

+*Post-query filters*
 * **--type**: Event types to filter stream events by for collection.
 Types include: 'post', 'quote', 'repost', 'reply', 'like', 'other'.
 * **--link-filter**: Limit collection to events featuring a link.

 * **--max-items**: The maximum number of items to collect.
-* **--since**: Earliest creation date for collected posts.
-Format: YYYY-MM-DD HH:MM (UTC)
-* **--until**: Latest creation date for collected posts.
-Format: YYYY-MM-DD HH:MM (UTC)
 * **--batch-size**: Number of items to include in each output file. (only relevant when file-format is set to 'json')
 * **--outdir**: The name of the directory where output will be saved. (defaults to 'bsky_historical')
 * **--file-format**: Format of the output file.
 Options include: 'csv', 'json', and 'jsonl'.
 * **--help**: Print historical mode help menu

 Example: `bsky_multitool historical --query-term 'Gaza' --type quote --type reply --max-items 250 --link-filter --file-format csv`

+If preferred, bsky operators-based queries can be conducted entirely via the query-term argument.
+Example: `bsky_multitool historical --query-term 'Ukraine from:roalyr.bsky.social since:2025-05-01'`.

 #### 👥 Get Followers mode command-line options:
 * **--did-or-handle**: DID or handle of the account you want the followers of.